PatelAbhay550/eduware/src/content/blog/rrb-ntpc-gs-top--questions.md

 ## Questions

-**1.** How many members are appointed by the president of India in the lok Sabha from Anglo-Indian Community are:
+**1.** How many members were appointed by the president of India in the lok Sabha from Anglo-Indian Community were:
 - A) 2
 - B) 3
 - C) 4